 WPML’s Advanced Translation Editor and most professional translation services use a translation memory.
 This saves translations and prevents you from needing to translate the same content again.

 If you make a change to the default language content after a page has been translated, WPML will indicate that the translation needs to be updated.
 The translations you need to update will depend on the original method you used to generate the translation.

 |Original translation method||What needs to be retranslated if you use the Advanced Translation Editor|

-|WordPress editor or a page builder (manual translation)||Entire page needs to be retranslated.|
+|WordPress editor or a page builder (manual translation)||The entire page needs to be retranslated.|

-|WPML’s Classic Translation Editor||Page body has to be retranslated.
+|WPML’s Classic Translation Editor||The page body has to be retranslated.
 Strings and short segments do not need to be retranslated because they are saved by WPML.|

-|Advanced Translation Editor or the professional translation service||Only edited sentences need to be retranslated.|
+|WPML’s Advanced Translation Editor (ATE)||ATE’s translation memory will automatically keep the original translations.
+Only edited sentences need to be retranslated.|

 You might decide to change the translation method back to Classic Translation Editor or even WordPress editor.
 In this case, again, all edits done directly on translations will be lost.
 All edits done on the original page will have to be retranslated.